DIY Hicat® Adaptation

 You will end up with a join but this can finished with fibres to make it presentable or you can dress it with a Hicatch Toy band, which is what we recommend using on two piece units to cover the join.

-The section to be cut out should be centred between the access holes where possible & you will need to work around the shelf position if you have one between these holes & decide if you need to cut out the shelf completely or can work around it, which is preferred as it will be stronger after the adaptation.
+The section to be cut out should be centred between the access holes where possible & you will need to work around the shelf position if you have one between these holes & decide if you need to cut out the shelf completely or can work around it, which is preferred as it will be stronger after the adaptation - typically a shelf will sit 200mm below the centre of the Access Hole above it & you need to make sure that after making the cut you have enough room to form rebates up to the shelf – see below.

 The cuts are best made with a fine saw, either hand or jigsaw, & if using a jigsaw you can drill a small pilot hole on the cut line to get you started - using a blade to cut around the line before making the cut will also help stop the weaved strands fraying & pulling.